n3m1sys/n3m1sys/README.md

 ### Projects

 In Github you may find some old college projects and a few exploits.
-Since I decided to avoid using Microsoft products and platforms as much as I can I decided to migrate my projects to my personal git server at https://git.martecyber.com/.
-I will not remove anything I have here at the moment but I may do it in the future.

 Here are a few of the exploits a developed.